 - Open minds and hearts and build collaborative relationships?

-I help them solve tough communication problems so they can create meaningful, collaborative relationships, build high-performing teams, develop and sustain a strong company culture, and grow their businesses and careers.
+They learn to solve tough interpersonal problems, resolve conflict, present and negotiate for their ideas, create meaningful, collaborative relationships, build high-performing teams, develop and sustain a strong company culture, and grow their businesses and careers.

 I’ve studied communication since I was in college, business since my first corporate job, and conflict resolution since 2013.
 I’ve studied human behavior all my life.